alphacart/Javascript-UFO-Sightings/README.md

-| Assignment - JavaScript and DOM Manipulation
+JavaScript and DOM Manipulation

-  In this assignment, written a javaScript code that will create a table dynamically using the dataset that was provided.
+ In this example, written a javaScript code that will create a table dynamically using the dataset that was provided.
 Th dataset is about UFO sightings in the United States.

-## Your Task

-### Level 1: Automatic Table and Date Search
+### Automatic Table and Date Search

 * Create a basic HTML web page.